latiful-hassan/coal_terminal_maintenance/README.md

 **Task**:
 - find out which of the 5 machines have exceeded this level and create a report for the executive stakeholders with your recommendations

+**Techniques & Process**:
+- dummy column (Excel) as master column for the joins (due to discrepancies in start dates in source data)
+- joins